-101. Master Plan Updates G,I CDD(E), EWR, PW The City has approved the Folsom Plan Area Storm Drainage Master Plan, the Folsom -,- 0(-), Plan Area Water System Master Plan and the Folsom Plan Area Wastewater Master - Plan Update.
-The owner/applicant shall submit complete updates to each of these approved master plans for the proposed changes to each master plan as a result of the - proposed project.
-The updates to each master plan for the proposed project shall be reviewed and approved by the City prior to approval of grading and/or improvement plans.
+91. Master Plan Updates The City has approved the Folsom Plan Area Storm Drainage Master Plan, Wastewater Master Plan, and Sewer Master Plan.
+The owner/applicant shall submit complete updates to the approved master plans, if applicable, for the proposed changes to the master plans as a result of the proposed project.
+The updates to the master plans for the proposed project shall be reviewed and approved by the City prior to approval of grading and/or improvement plans.
 The plans shall be accompanied by engineering studies supporting the sizing, location, and timing of the proposed facilities.
-Improvements shall be constructed in phases as the project develops in accordance with the approved master plans, including any 1 necessary off-site improvements to support development of a particular phase or phases, subject to prior approval by the City.
-Off-site improvements may include roadways to provide secondary access, water transmission lines or distribution facilities to provide a looped water system, sewer trunk mains and lift stations, water quality facilities, non- potable water pipelines and infrastructure, and drainage facilities including on or off-site detention.
+Improvements shall be constructed in phases as the project develops in accordance with the approved master plans, including any necessary off-site improvements to support development of a particular phase or phases, subject to prior approval by the City.
+Off-site improvements may include roadways to provide secondary access, water transmission lines or distribution facilities to provide a looped water system, sewer trunk mains and lift stations, water quality facilities, non-potable water pipelines and infrastructure, and drainage facilities including on or off-site detention.
 No changes in infrastructure from that shown on the approved master plan shall be permitted unless and until the applicable master plan has been revised and approved by the City.
 Final lot configurations may need to be modified to accommodate the improvements identified in these studies to the satisfaction of the City.
-The owner/applicant shall provide sanitary sewer, water and storm drainage improvements with corresponding easements, as necessary, in accordance with these studies and the latest edition of the City of Folsom Standard Construction Specifications and Details, and the Design and Procedures Manual and Improvement Standards.
-The storm drainage design shall provide for no net increase in run-off under post- 1 development conditions. development conditions.
+The owner/applicant shall provide sanitary sewer, water and storm drainage improvements with corresponding easements, as necessary, in accordance with these studies and the latest edition of the City of Folsom Standard Construction Specifications and Details, and the Design and Procedures Manual and Improvement Standards and in accordance with the El Dorado Irrigation District (EID) Design and Constructions Standards (July-1999) where applicable.
+The sewer and water improvements shall also be included in the Facilities Plan Report (FPR) G, I CD(E), EWR, PW The storm drainage design shall provide for no net increase in run-off under post-development conditions.